EMBRYOPSIDA Pirani & Prado

 Synonymy: Oliniaceae Harvey & Sonder

 Evolution.
 Pollination Biology & Seed Dispersal.
-Many Penaeaeae have ant-dsipersed seeds (Lengyel et al. 2010).
+Penaeeae often have ant-dsipersed seeds (Lengyel et al. 2010).

 See Schönenberger (2006) for general information about Rhynchocalyx, Schönenberger et al. (2006) about Penaea, etc., and von Balthazar and Schönenberger (2006) about Olinia; for embryology, see Tobe and Raven (1984b, c, 1985b) and Stephens (1909b), and for the embryo suspensor of Penaea and relatives, see Ross and Sumner (2005) and Stephens (1909b).